stadt-karlsruhe/ckanext-extractor/README.rst

 ------------
 Your installation of *ckanext-extractor* is now complete, and new/updated resources will have their metadata automatically indexed.
-You may want to adapt the configuration to your needs - see below for details.
+You may want to adapt the configuration to your needs, see below for details.
 Once that is done you may also want to extract metadata from your existing resources::

     . /usr/lib/ckan/default/bin/activate